shivani-aggarw/DFS_WorkoutPlan/README.md

 - `load_map.py` that generates a graphable map of the preferred location and saves it as `graph.gml`
 - `routePlan.py` generates an interactive route visualization as the file `route_graph_workout.html`

-*Note: routeFinding.py contains the core logic and must remain in the same directory as the other scripts so they can import its functions.*
+*Note: `routeFinding.py` contains the core logic and must remain in the same directory as the other scripts so they can import its functions.*

 ### Usage

 1. **Environment setup**

 This project uses conda-lock to ensure dependency stability across Windows, macOS, and Linux.
-To create the environment, run the following from the project root:
+To create the environment, run the following in your bash terminal from the project root:

 ```bash
 # install conda-lock